bookofproofs/bookofproofs.github.io/_sources/history/20th-century/albert-abraham.md

 **A Adrian Albert** was an American mathematician who worked on associative and non-associative algebras.

 ### Mathematical Profile (Excerpt):
-* His father, Elias Albert, came to the United States from England and had set up a retail business.
-* His mother, Fannie Fradkin, had come to the United States from Russia.
-* Adrian was the second of Elias and Fannie's three children, but he also had both a half-brother and half-sister from his mother's side.
 * It was in Chicago that Adrian undertook most of his education; in fact this was his home town for most of his life.
 * He began his education there entering primary school in 1911.
-* In 1914, however, the family moved to Iron Mountain in Michigan where he continued his schooling until the family returned to Chicago in 1916.
 * Back in the town of his birth, Adrian entered the Theodore Herzl Elementary School where he studied until 1919 then, in that year, he entered the John Marshall High School.
 * In 1922 he graduated from the High School and began his studies at the University of Chicago.
 * Albert completed his B.S. degree in 1926 and was awarded his Master's degree in the following year.